Nicholas V Cozzi

 Biography

-Nicholas V. Cozzi, Ph.D., is a scientist and educator at the University of Wisconsin-Madison School of Medicine and Public Health.
-He holds a Ph.D. in pharmacology and a B.S. in pharmacology and toxicology, both from the UW-Madison School of Pharmacy.
-His research involves the design, chemical synthesis, and pharmacological testing of substances with central nervous system activity, especially those with psychedelic, antidepressant, or psychostimulant effects; he is interested in how these agents act in the brain to improve mood, enhance cognition, and increase awareness, and in their clinical value in treating mental health ailments.
-Dr. Cozzi has more than 80 publications on these topics and is internationally recognized for his contributions.
-As an educator, Dr. Cozzi teaches pharmacology at the UW-Madison and is a frequent guest lecturer at other academic institutions.
-Dr. Cozzi has received several teaching and research awards, including a Distinguished Basic Science Teaching Award from the UW-Madison and a prestigious NARSAD Award from the Brain and Behavior Research Foundation for his work involving the serotonin uptake transporter.
-His research has also been supported by grants from the National Institutes of Health, the UW-Madison, and the Usona Institute.
-Outside the University, Dr. Cozzi serves as a scientific consultant for legal, pharmaceutical and government clients.
+Nicholas Vito Cozzi, Ph.D. is a scientist and educator with background and training in pharmacology, chemistry, toxicology, and neuroscience.
+He holds a Ph.D. in Pharmacology and a B.S. in Pharmacology and Toxicology, both from the University of Wisconsin-Madison School of Pharmacy.
+Dr. Cozzi’s research involves the design, chemical synthesis, and pharmacological testing of substances with central nervous system activity, especially psychedelics, empathogens, antidepressants, and psychostimulants.
+He is interested in how these agents act in the brain to promote neuronal health, improve mood, enhance cognition, and increase awareness, and in their clinical value in treating addiction, depression, post-traumatic fear, neurological diseases, and other health ailments.
+Dr. Cozzi has published numerous articles and is internationally recognized for his work.
+As an educator, Dr. Cozzi taught pharmacology at East Carolina University and UW-Madison, and he is a frequent guest lecturer at other academic institutions around the United States.
+He has received several teaching and research awards, including a Distinguished Basic Science Teaching Award from the UW-Madison and a prestigious NARSAD Award from the Brain and Behavior Research Foundation for his work involving the serotonin uptake transporter.
+Dr. Cozzi's research has been supported by grants from the National Institutes of Health, the UW-Madison, and private foundations.
+Outside academia, he serves as a scientific consultant for legal, pharmaceutical industry, and government clients.
+Dr. Cozzi is also Co-Founder, President, and Director of Pharmacology at the Alexander Shulgin Research Institute, a psychedelics discovery, development, and educational institute located in Lafayette, CA.